Explain that stuff

 How to make a perfect cup of coffee

 However you choose to make your coffee, you'll know there are two essential ingredients: water and the coffee itself.
-To make perfect coffee, the water must not be boiling hot: it needs to be slightly cooler, at a temperature of about 88-96°C (190-205°F); the exact temperature depends on the type of coffee you're using.
-As for the coffee, as most people surely know, coffee comes off the tree in the form of beans, which have to be processed in various ways, then roasted (cooked) and ground up to release the flavor we all love.
+To make perfect coffee, the water must not be boiling hot: it needs to be slightly cooler, at a temperature of about 88–96°C (190–205°F); the exact temperature depends on the type of coffee you're using.
+As for the coffee, as most people surely know, coffee comes off the tree in the form of beans, which have to be processed in various ways, then roasted (cooked) and ground to a powder to release the flavor we all love.

 To turn ground coffee into drinkable coffee, you put the water and the coffee together—but different coffee-making techniques do this in different ways: